journey-ad/oreooo/README.md

 ## Contributing a translation

 The text in Oreooo is in Chinese by default.
-You can translate it in your language.
+And you can translate it in your language.

 Just edit your language pack in `src/locales` and  `pull requests` to me.
-Thanks!

 ## License